There are new requirements for the Tour of Heroes app:

 AppComponent is already dedicated to Heroes.

-It will have some navigation links at the top and a display area below for the pages we navigate to.
+It will have some navigation links at the top and a display area below.

 - Create the file